HD60Hz/squad-lab1-store/README.md

         return self.__inventory.copy()
 ```

-For the old use case of **modifiying products**, we need to create a special method to update a product while preserving its id
+For the old use case of **modifiying products**, we need to create a special method to update a product because we want to preserve its id

 ```python
     ...